 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Before you attempt the Pat Sin Leng hike, take a look at my Hong Kong solo travel guide and get an overview of HK first.
+Before you spend the day on the Pat Sin Leng trail, take a look at my Hong Kong solo travel guide for an overview of HK.

-• Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it to take the MTR to the start of Pat Sin Leng trail and take the minibus from Tai Mei Tuk.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+- Get an Octopus Card, a rechargeable smart card for taking public transportation and use it to take the MTR to the start of Pat Sin Leng trail and take the minibus from Tai Mei Tuk.

 How to hike Pat Sin Leng Hiking Trail

-First, take the MTR to Fanling Station and find Exit C. Then find the minibus terminal across the street and take minibus 52B.
+First, take the subway to Fanling Station, then take Exit C. Then, find the minibus terminal across the street and take Minibus 52B.

 The minibus goes to Hok Tau Village, but you want to get off on Hok Tau Road, just before the minibus turns right to Hok Tau Village.
-There is a bus stop on Hok Tau Road near Hok Tau Wai Pavillion (see map).
+There is a bus stop on Hok Tau Road near Hok Tau Wai Pavilion.
 Tell the driver you want to get off at the bus stop.
+The bus journey takes 20 minutes and costs $7.10 (use Octopus card).

 Walk to Wilson Trail Section 9 near Hok Tau Reservoir